What is learning? From theory to practice

 Attention span

-Finally, you need to take your students' attention span into account.
+Finally, you need to consider your learners' attention span.
 They can't focus all day long.
 So, try to instruct the difficult subjects when learning is most effective and provide natural breaks during training.
-Or make sure your online training tool warns pupils when it is time to take a break or start using a tool that supports microlearning.
+Make sure your online training tool warns participants when it is time to take a break or start using a tool that supports microlearning.
 According to many studies, the average adult has a maximum attention span of about 20 minutes.

-Put time and effort into your relationship with your pupils
+Put time and effort into your relationship with your participants

 Put time and effort into creating a great atmosphere at your training location

-It starts with controlling the lighting, good ventilation, right temperature, and humidity.
-But you could also have an impact on how you present your classroom.
+It starts with controlling the lighting, good ventilation, the right temperature, and humidity.
+But you could also impact how you present your classroom.
 It should be inviting but not distracting.

 Color use

-Using yellow in your classroom will encourage your pupils to be creative
+Using yellow in your classroom will encourage your learners to be creative

-Like the use of colors in instructional materials has proven to play an important role, the color use in a classroom has too.
+Like the use of colors in instructional materials has proven to play an important role, the use of colors in a classroom has too.
 For example, green is associated with calmness, and black is associated with sadness.
-Using yellow in your classroom will encourage your pupils to be creative and help you maintain their attention.
+Using yellow in your classroom will encourage your learners to be creative and help you maintain their attention.
 So, suppose you host a training day about drawing and visual thinking.
 In that case, you can add yellow accents to your training location.

 LMS

 Nowadays, learning happens online a lot; you can have a positive impact on learning by choosing a tool, like an LMS, that supports distraction-free learning.
-When using an electronic device, the temptations are great.
+The temptations when using an electronic device are great.
 Still, if the learning tool leaves no space for distraction, at least one obstacle has been taken care of.
 For example, distraction-free learning tools don't show a logo in the corner.
 Only the learning content is visible in warm colors and an easy-to-read font.